browserengineering/book/book/rendering-architecture.md

 frame.
 If the amount of text was much larger, this would become a big problem, as we'd start missing the 16ms frame budget again.

+Or is there something we can do?
+Let's go back to the list of ways to make the event loop faster.
+We alreedy showed that Optimize and Cache are two ways.
+What about Parallelize?
+Can't we run these draw commands on a different thread?
+Well, of course we can.